 Ozone generators are sold as air cleaners and make ozone gas on purpose.
 High concentrations of ozone, however, react with organic material inside and outside the body.
 When inhaled, ozone can damage the lungs, causing chest pain, coughing, shortness of breath, and throat irritation.
 It can make chronic respiratory diseases like asthma worse and make people more at risk for respiratory infections.

 The EPA says that scientific research does not support claims that ozone from these devices removes dust, pollen, and chemicals from the air.
 No federal agency has approved these devices as air cleaners.
 The official number found on ozone generator packaging is only the identification of the facility that made the product.
 It is not an approval number.

 These include mold, mildew, cockroaches, and dust mites.

-CO and other pollutants are emitted from fuel-burning stoves, heaters, and other appliances.
+CO and other pollutants are released from fuel-burning stoves, heaters, and other appliances.
 CO is an odorless, colorless gas that blocks the movement of oxygen in the body.
-Depending on how much is inhaled, CO can affect coordination, make heart conditions worse, and cause fatigue, headache, confusion, nausea and dizziness.
+Depending on how much is breathed in, CO can affect coordination, make heart conditions worse, and cause extreme tiredness, headache, confusion, nausea, and dizziness.
 Very high levels can cause death.
 Elderly adults, developing babies, and people with cardiovascular and pulmonary diseases are particularly sensitive to elevated CO levels.